What are Custom Fields?

 You can select any of the pre-set fields, or any custom fields that were created using the "Date" or "Drop-down menu" type.

 You can learn more about the "Analyze Overview" here: What Information is Visible in the Analyze Overview?

-Custom fields can be used in the chart analysis on the landscape to start grouping your results in a customized fashion.
+Custom fields can be used in the chart analysis on Landscapes to start grouping your results in a customized fashion.

-For example, if you the "Relevancy" custom field as a positive indicator to annotate patents that are the most relevant, you are then able to quickly visualize these patents on the landscape and start answering questions such as: "what areas of the landscape do these patents fall into?", "are these patents all present in the same area on the landscape?
-In which case, can I just select the relevant grids and generate a new landscape with only the relevant parts of the landscape?"
+For example, if you use the "Relevancy" custom field as a positive indicator to annotate patents that are the most relevant, you are then able to quickly visualize these patents on the Landscape and start answering questions such as: "What areas of the Landscape do these patents fall into?", "Are these patents all present in the same area on the Landscape?
+In which case, can I just select the relevant grids and generate a new Landscape with only the relevant parts of the current Landscape?"